How does sharing work in Lifetick?

 Users can also invite people to support them in their goal.
 Supporters are able to add comments and see the progress a user is making toward a goal.
 Supporters can not add, edit or complete tasks.
 They merely observe as a supporter to lend moral support.
 If you invite someone to support you and they do not have a Lifetick account, the invitation email they receive will provide a link for them to create a new account.
 Hassle free for you and them.
 Here are some key points about Supporters:

-- You can have as many supporters as you want on each goal regardless of whether you have a free or paid account
+- You can have as many supporters as you want on each goal

 Is Lifetick better for sharing than Lifetick Coach?

 It makes very little difference.
 The following points will help you decide:

 - Lifetick is better if you want to have separate paid accounts

 - Lifetick is better if you are not part of an organisation or business and would like each user to have autonomy